-Typically severed as a holiday meal, air fryer ham will accompany many of your favorite side dishes including roasted vegetables, a variety of potatoes, and even a side salad.
+Typically served as a holiday meal, air fryer ham will accompany many of your favorite side dishes including roasted vegetables, a variety of potatoes, and even a side salad.

-Oh, and the leftovers, they make a great sandwich, hot or cold, or addition to a salad.
+Oh, and the leftovers make a great sandwich, hot or cold, or addition to a salad!

 Why You’ll Love This Recipe

 - Create a mouth-watering brown sugar glaze in just a few minutes by combining butter, apple cider vinegar, dijon mustard, salt, cinnamon, gloves, sweetener, and orange juice.
 Not only will this glaze create a wonderful layer of flavor for your ham, but it will also help keep it super moist during cooking.